The U.S. Embassy in Guatemala City has suspended routine consular services due to Covid-19.

 To request an emergency appointment contact us through email email@example.com

-- Any device that requires batteries
+- Any device that requires batteries with the exception of hearing aids

 - Cell phone chargers